 I use a color-code method to help my new writers complete extensive fill-ins that most are not yet ready to read independently.

 The same page on which they are working is displayed on the board.
 I choose a color marker to highlight the area we are going to fill and then use that same color marker to create a list of ideas.
 After suggesting a few ideas the kids begin to give me a few of their own.
 They all get written on the board.

 I then move on to the next fill-in – select a different color – highlight it and create another list in that color.
 I do this for one simple reason.
 This is not exactly a group-write.
 The kids can use their own choice of words to do the fill-in.
 Some write fast.
 Some write quickly.
-So have the ideas and fill-in area color-coded helps keep everyone on track.
+So having the ideas and fill-in area color-coded helps keep everyone on track.
 Using different colors to help students stay on “the same page” during group write activities is a definite must with these little kiddos.

 At this point I want to display and celebrate this gained knowledge.
 We’ve discussed, shared, demonstrated and written our new schema.
 Now it’s time to put it all together, coupled with our own creativity.
 This element of personalizing your knowledge helps encourage ownership of it.